New Zealand Management Profiles

 Craige and Roz have also recently received recognition from Environment Canterbury, receiving their ‘Outstanding Contribution Award’ for their excellence and innovation in farm practices .
 This is the first time this award has had agricultural recipients.
 Craige’s focus is on utilising precision agriculture systems to maximise nutrient and irrigation efficiency for improved farm sustainability, both profit an environmental.

-Anne has been the General Manager of the New Zealand Rural Leadership Trust for the past four years.
-The Trust manages the Nuffield NZ Scholarships and the Kellogg Rural Leadership Programme, two highly successful and recognised agri-business professional development programmes.
-The joint management, governance and funding of the two programmes has ensured that there are pathways for leadership in the sector.
+Chris joined the New Zealand Rural Leadership Trust in May 2020.
+New Zealand Rural Leaders manage the Nuffield NZ Scholarships and the Kellogg Rural Leadership Programme.
+The joint management, governance and funding of the two programmes provides internationally recognised pathways for leadership in New Zealand’s primary sector.

 |Lisa Rogers – Programme Co-Ordinator|